BitcoinDesign/Guide/guide/private-key-management/multi-key.md

 - Make sure the multi-key setup itself is backed up properly, including [extended public keys]({{ '/guide/glossary/#extended-public-key-xpub-ypub-zpub' | relative_url }}) for all the participating keys, fingerprint and derivation.

 **Products that use this scheme**
-Few tailor-made products exist for shared wallets, but any wallet application that supports multi-key setups can be used to initiate a shared wallet.
 - [Casa](https://keys.casa) co-managed 2-of-3, or 3-of-5
 - [Electrum](https://electrum.org)
 - [Bluewallet](https://bluewallet.io)